pacillus/TypeDerivationViewer/README.md

-# Type Derivation Visualizer
+# Type Derivation Viewer

-## What is Type Derivation Visualizer?
+## What is Type Derivation Viewer?

 ## Features